 Manual cutters are fine, they usually feature a solid bed on which to lay the tile.
 Markings on the perimeter help with accurate measurements.
 A roller with a scoring wheel then runs across the tile and you simply snap off the excess.
 Very hard tiles are prone to cracking away from the score.
 The wheels need to be replaced regularly to keep them making a deep enough score.

 It’s possible to cut a tile to shape and then splice it back together after cutting, but the end result will be far inferior to a neat hole.
 If you are tackling a one-off tiling project, it may be possible to hire the hole saw kit rather than go to the expense of buying one.

-Measuring and marking.
+Measuring and marking

 The cuts and holes you make on your tiles will only be as good as the measurements you use.
-A good old tape measure and spirit level is perfectly acceptable of course, but for precision work using laser markers and measures will leave nothing to chance.
+A good old tape measure and spirit level are perfectly acceptable of course, but for precision work, use laser markers and measures – leave nothing to chance.

 For all of your tile training courses, whether you simply need a refresher, or are starting from scratch, get in touch today and start your journey towards becoming a tiling expert.